HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 {{ figure_markup(
   image="structured-data-json-ld-relationships-2.svg",
-  caption="Detailed Sankey diagram of dataset relationships in JSON-LD.", description='This Sankey diagram provides a comprehensive view of how structured data entities and their properties interact in JSON-LD, showcasing key connections like WebSite, SearchAction, and Organization.', width=1000, height=1000
+  caption="Detailed Sankey diagram of dataset relationships in JSON-LD.", description='This Sankey diagram provides a comprehensive view of how structured data entities and their properties interact in JSON-LD, showcasing key connections like `WebSite`, `SearchAction`, and `Organization`.', width=1000, height=1000
   )
 }}

-As seen also in the previous chart the most frequent JSON-LD property relationships reveal several critical implementation patterns across websites. `PotentialAction` emerges as a dominant property, showing strong connections to `SearchAction` and WebSite, indicating widespread implementation of site search functionality (we expect this to decrease as Google is removing support for this feature snippet).
+As seen also in the previous chart the most frequent JSON-LD property relationships reveal several critical implementation patterns across websites. `PotentialAction` emerges as a dominant property, showing strong connections to `SearchAction` and `WebSite`, indicating widespread implementation of site search functionality (we expect this to decrease as Google is removing support for this feature snippet).
 Image-related properties form another major cluster, with `ImageObject` frequently connected to `Organization` and `WebPage` entities, demonstrating the importance of visual content attribution.
 The `publisher` and `logo` properties frequently link to `Organization` entities, establishing clear brand identity.

 Navigation structures show clear patterns through `BreadcrumbList` and `itemListElement` properties, typically connecting to `WebPage` entities.
 Content relationships are evidenced by `mainEntityOfPage` connections, while business-specific information flows through address, `openingHoursSpecification`, and geo properties.